 We may not camp at the designated campsite for the day and may detour or alter the daily trek, depending on the ground conditions.

-The Chadar Frozen River trek can only be done during a 2-month window from mid January to early March when the frozen Zanskar River is the most stable with solid ice.
+Ladakh is brutally cold in the winter months from November to February.
+The temperature often dips to minus 20 degree celsius, especially in the month of January and February.
+The Chadar Frozen River trek is only possible during a 2-month window from mid January to early March when the frozen Zanskar River is the most stable with solid ice.

-You should have done some multi-days trekking to above 3500m such as Mt Rinjani or Annapurna Base Camp .
+Good to have some high altitude trekking experiences.
 You will be required to trek above 3500m most of the days, crawl on snow and ice, scramble on rock faces, navigate narrow river terrains with rushing freezing water a few inches below your feet, walk on icy river and camp in extreme cold winter weather.